kai-tub/sphinx_cli_recorder/docs/05_configuration.md

-# Customization
+# Configuration

 <!-- FUTURE: use autopydantic_model -->
 <!-- Or something similar to automatically generate the documentation from code -->

-:::{note}
+:::{warning}
-In the dropdown the last few columns are cut-off.
+In the dropdown menus, the last few columns are cut-off.
-This seems to be due to a CSS issue regarding the `border` option.
+The issue seems to be due to a CSS conflict regarding the dropdown's alignment/width/margin properties.
-If the `border` css is disabled in the `class=asciinema-terminal` the issue is _fixed_, as in the end of span/line is visible but now there is no border...
+If the `border` CSS is disabled in the `class=asciinema-terminal`, the issue is _fixed_, in that the end of span/line is visible, but now there is no border...

 Frontend development in Sphinx makes me cry 😭
 :::

+## Player-Configuration
-## Columns
+### Columns
     :cols: PositiveNumber

 Define the number of columns the terminal should have.
 The extension will ensure that the same number of columns is used for the recording and playback.
-If the number of rows is columns is too low, output could be wrapped weirdly.
+If the number of columns is too low, the output could be wrapped weirdly.
-The text will also be _zoomed-in_ to fill the width.
+The text will also be _zoomed-in_ to fit the width of the container.

 ::::{dropdown} :cols: 20
 :animate: fade-in-slide-down